mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "You would do well to move faster next time," he told hae.
 Carefully, Fajro took the listener and microphone from hae hands, not once looking at hae.
 Hae hands had a barely perceptible tremble to them as thi grasped onto hae seat and sank into it.

-"That's enough talk for now, Liffa.
-Let's get to work...
-What's that?...
-Oh don't worry about her, let's just focus for now okay?"

 Fajro gestured to a man at the far side of the room, and he approached, reaching carefully into a bag for a length of razor vine.
 Melna fought against her bindings, but she was stopped by a soldier behind her.
 She felt the itching points of its stinging needles as the man placed it around her throat.
 Her reflexes told her to move, to gesticulate out of this trap, but consciously, she knew that even speaking would be excruciating.

 Fajro spoke to her calmly, "I didn't want to resort to this, but you've disrespected me and everyone in this room.
 Your destructive thoughts must be kept in check."